DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

 *Note:* At this stage we can implement the first parsing implementation without imposing additional constraints.
 See [Implementation section](#implementation).

+#### Constraint: Disallow `longs`, `BigInteger`, etc.

+While checking for overflow and underflow, our initial parsing implementation uses numeric data types that can store more data than a signed 32-bit integer, such as `long` or `BigInteger`.
+Using larger data types facilitates the process of checking if an integer exceeds the 32-bit range.
+If it does, we can stop building the output number and return the clamped value.

+However, if the constraint involves limiting our output to a 32-bit signed integer, it is safe to assume that our environment doesn't allow us to use larger data types.
+This constraint could be imposed by the interviewer.
+Therefore, we can't directly use a 32-bit integer to store the final result.

+For example, assume the current `result` is `1_000_000_000` and the `digit` is `1`.
+The value `10_000_000_001` is larger than `2_147_483_647` (or `2^31 - 1`).
+Performing the operation `result = result * 10 + digit` will result in a **runtime error**.

+Instead, we need to check if appending the digit to the result is safe.
+If it is safe to append, then we update the result.
+Otherwise, we handle the overflow or underflow.

+To do this, we take the value of the 32-bit integer minimum and maximum and remove the least significant digit.
+Respectively, this will be `214748364` for the maximum and `-214748364` for the minimum.
+We use these values to check if the `result` we have built so far is equal to them.
+If so, we must check if the digit we will append is either less than the last digit for the minimum value (i.e., `8`) or greater than the last digit for the maximum value (i.e., `7`).

+- We will denote the maximum 32-bit signed integer value `(2^31) - 1` = `2147483647` with `MAX_INT32`.
+  - We will denote `MAX_INT32 / 10` = `214748364` the maximum 32-bit signed integer value `(2^31) - 1` with the least significant digit removed.
+- We will denote the minimum 32-bit signed integer value `-(2^31)` = `-2147483648` with `MIN_INT32`.
+  - We will denote `MIN_INT32 / 10` = `-214748364` the minimum 32-bit signed integer value `-(2^31)` with the least significant digit removed.

 ### Implementation

 #### Java